hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 ## Truncation

-Truncation of the `Copy::Snippet` is optional and can be used as needed.
-When correctly applied, the `Copy::Snippet` shortens its content to fit within its parent container's width.
-Ensuring that the text stays within the container and only overflows if short.
+Truncation of the Copy Snippet is optional and can be used when space is limited or showing the full snippet isn't necessary.
+When enabled, the visible content is truncated to fit within the parent container.

 !!!
 Do